Research

 this opportunity.
 Although this year is devoted to research, I have remained an active

-member of the Department of Surgery at UND SMHS.
-I continued to participate in didactic
+member of the Department of Surgery at the UND SMHS.
+I continued to participate in

-lectures and attend weekly Morbidity and Mortality conferences, allowing me to stay
+didactic lectures and attend weekly morbidity and mortality conferences, allowing

-in touch with my co-residents and attendings.
-In addition to broadening my surgical
+me to stay in touch with my co-residents and attendings.
+In addition to broadening

-knowledge, I also have more time to spend with my family and friends.
-It has overall
+my surgical knowledge, I also have more time to spend with my family and friends.

-been an excellent experience.
-I highly recommend taking advantage of this unique opportunity
+It has overall been an excellent experience.
+I highly recommend taking advantage of

 ~ Hunter Row, M.D.